SteerGroup/coding-best-practices-guide/README.md

-# Steer North America Programming Best Practices Guide
+# Steer Coding Best Practices Guide

-This repository contains the source code for the Steer North America Programming Best Practices Guide, which is an online document intended to help Steer North America staff write better, more consistent code and collaborate more effectively on coding projects.
+This repository contains the source code for the Steer Coding Best Practices Guide, which is an online document intended to help Steer staff write better, more consistent code and collaborate more effectively on coding projects.

 The guide is built with [VuePress](https://v2.vuepress.vuejs.org/).